alexiswatson/homeassistant-aerogarden/README.md

 # homeassistant-aerogarden
 This is a custom component for [Home Assistant](http://home-assistant.io) that adds support for the Miracle Grow [AeroGarden](http://www.aerogarden.com) Wifi hydroponic gardens.

-# !!UPDATE!!
-I no longer have an aerogarden, and don't use this component anymore - so I can't verify if it works or not.
-Sorry about that, but looking for someone that would want to take this on, and take over any development.

 ## Background
-This was done without help from the AeroGarden people.
-As far as I can tell they post no public API.
-I took inspiration and code from the code in this [forum post by epotex](https://community.home-assistant.io/t/first-timer-trying-to-convert-a-working-script-to-create-support-for-a-new-platform).
+This was developed without collaboration with AeroGarden, and as of publication, there is no documented public API.
+This implementation was forked from that of ksheumaker after it was declared unmaintained, who in turn took inspiration and code from the code in this [forum post by epotex](https://community.home-assistant.io/t/first-timer-trying-to-convert-a-working-script-to-create-support-for-a-new-platform).

 Currently, the code is setup to query the AeroGarden servers every 30 seconds.